BSEE Bureau of Safety and Environmental Enforcem : Monitors Gulf of Mexico Oil and Gas Activities Following Hurricane Laura

 NEW ORLEANS - Bureau of Safety and Environmental Enforcement (BSEE) Hurricane Response Team continues to monitor offshore oil and gas operations in the Gulf as operators resume operations on platforms and rigs following Hurricane Laura.
 The team works with offshore operators and other state and federal agencies until operations return to normal.

-Personnel remain evacuated from 10 rigs (non-dynamically positioned), equivalent to 83.3 percent of the 12 rigs of this type currently operating in the Gulf.
+Personnel remain evacuated from two rigs (non-dynamically positioned), equivalent to 16.67 percent of the 12 rigs of this type currently operating in the Gulf.
 Rigs can include several types of offshore drilling facilities including jackup rigs, platform rigs, all submersibles and moored semisubmersibles.

 As part of the evacuation process, personnel activate the applicable shut-in procedure, which can frequently be accomplished from a remote location.
 This involves closing the sub-surface safety valves located below the surface of the ocean floor to prevent the release of oil or gas, effectively shutting in production from wells in the Gulf and protecting the marine and coastal environments.
 Shutting-in oil and gas production is a standard procedure conducted by industry for safety and environmental reasons.